vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/terraform-state-in-s3-dynamodb-backend.md

-# Saving Terraform State in Remote Backend on AWS with S3 and DynamoDB
+# Saving Terraform State in a Remote Backend on AWS with S3 and DynamoDB

-I have been writing quite a bit of infrastructure as code with terraform now and noticed an interesting property of terraform.
-Whenever I run `terraform apply` the changes are propagated to the cloud (AWS in my case), but when I switch my laptop, and pull my code, I cannot perform `terraform apply` on the other machine because the state is not in sync.
+I've been writing quite a bit of infrastructure as code using Terraform recently, and I've noticed an important behavior.
+Whenever I run terraform apply, the changes are applied to the cloud (AWS, in my case).
+However, if I switch to a different laptop and pull the code repository, I can't run terraform apply there—the Terraform state isn't synchronized across machines.

-You may have noticed that everytime a change is applied, terraform updates the `terraform.tfstate` JSON file which is a file that contains current cloud state.
-This file is local, so to trully start collaborating with the team (or like in my case, work on two laptops), we need to move the terraform state into a shared location.
-So the key to solving our problem is now reduced to finding an optimal way of sharing terraform state.
+As you may have noticed, each time Terraform applies changes, it updates the terraform.tfstate file, which contains a JSON representation of the current infrastructure state.
+By default, this file is stored locally.
+To collaborate effectively with teammates—or, as in my case, to work across multiple laptops—we need to store the Terraform state in a shared location.
+In other words, the key to solving our problem is to find a reliable way to share Terraform state.

 ## Pre-requisites

-Note this article assumes that you already have a VPC provided with terraform and AWS setup.
-Adding remote state requires to store it remotely in a VPC, so if you haven't done so yet, I recommend reading this article to set it up: [Deploying EC2 instance on AWS with Terraform](https://www.vvasylkovskyi.com/posts/provisioning-ec2-on-aws-with-terraform).
+This article assumes that you already have a VPC provisioned using Terraform and that your AWS environment is properly configured.
+Since remote state storage requires provisioning resources within AWS, I recommend reading this article to set that up first: [Deploying EC2 instance on AWS with Terraform](https://www.vvasylkovskyi.com/posts/provisioning-ec2-on-aws-with-terraform).

-## Adding Terraform State into remote location in AWS - how it works
+## How Remote State in AWS Works

-The industry seems to have converged on the practicce of storing terraform state in DynamoDB and S3.
-Now at first I was confused about why do we need both DynamoDB and S3?
-In practice, terraform state is stored in S3, and DynamoDB is used only for state locking.
-Terraform manages infrastructure as a single state file.
-If two people (or processes, like CI pipelines) run terraform apply at the same time, it can corrupt the state.
-To avoid this, Terraform uses a lock — it marks the state as "in use" before making changes and releases it afterward.
-Terraform needs a shared, highly available, and atomic locking mechanism that works across machines/users - which DynamoDB happens to provide.
-There is an even better explanation in [official terraform docs](https://developer.hashicorp.com/terraform/language/state/backends).
+The industry standard for storing remote Terraform state on AWS is to use a combination of S3 and DynamoDB.
+At first, I wondered: why both?
+In practice, S3 stores the actual state file, while DynamoDB is used for state locking.

+Terraform maintains infrastructure as a single state file.
+If two people (or automated pipelines) run terraform apply at the same time, it can result in a corrupted state.
+To avoid this, Terraform implements locking—it marks the state as "in use" during updates and releases the lock afterward.
+It requires a shared, highly available, atomic locking mechanism, which DynamoDB provides.

+There's an excellent explanation of this concept in the [official terraform docs](https://developer.hashicorp.com/terraform/language/state/backends).

-## Adding Terraform backend
+## Introducing the Terraform Backend

-Alright, so we know that we need both S3 and DynamoDB to enable remote state in terraform.
-Now, if we provision those with terraform, terraform will not know that it is supposed to use them for locking and storing state - they would be just resources waiting to be used.
-Here enters [terraform backend](https://developer.hashicorp.com/terraform/language/backend#available-backends).
+With S3 and DynamoDB identified as our storage and locking mechanisms, we need to configure Terraform to use them explicitly.
+This is where [terraform backends](https://developer.hashicorp.com/terraform/language/backend#available-backends) come in.
+A backend in Terraform defines where and how state is loaded and how an operation such as `apply` is executed.

 Backend is an instruction that tells terraform where to store the state.

-## Adding Terraform Backend with code
+## Writing the Terraform Backend Configuration

-Terraform backend assumes the dynamoDB and S3 already exist.
-So we need to make apply in two phases: first provision S3 and DynamoDB, and then provision terraform backend that will use S3 and DynamoDB.
-Let's begin:
+Terraform expects that the backend resources (S3 and DynamoDB) already exist before it can use them.
+This means we'll perform our setup in two phases:

+1. Provision the S3 bucket and DynamoDB table.
+2. Configure and initialize the backend.

+Let's walk through both steps.

-### Provisioning S3 and DynamoDB
+### Step 1: Provisioning S3 and DynamoDB

 Lets create a `backend.tf` where we will store all the related code.
 Let's begin by adding S3 bucket.